 Each year, University of Detroit Mercy chooses an alumnus from each of its Colleges or Schools to honor as someone who has excelled in his or her profession, demonstrated outstanding leadership in work and devoted himself or herself in service to the larger community.
 Award recipients reflect the University’s mission of excellence and service and bring pride to their alma mater.

-This year, the University will honor the careers of seven men at a special ceremony Friday, April 24, in the Ballroom in the Student Union.
+This year, the University will honor the careers of seven men at a special ceremony Friday, Oct.
+1, at the Fillmore Hotel Detroit.
 We will introduce the award winners on this blog before the event.
 If you are interested in attending the event, you can purchase tickets at udmercy.edu/awards.

-For 2020, the College of Health Professions & McAuley School of Nursing will honor Derk Pronger, Chief Operating Officer, Munson Medical Center.
+For 2021, the College of Health Professions & McAuley School of Nursing will honor Derk Pronger, Chief Operating Officer, Beaumont, Farmington Hills..

 In 1991, Pronger began his career in healthcare as a financial accountant for St. Elizabeth Hospital in Lafayette, Ind., while completing a bachelor’s degree in Accounting from Purdue University.
 He returned to Michigan to complete a master’s degree in Health Services Administration at University of Detroit Mercy in 1994.

 Pronger left Beaumont in 2012 to return to his hometown of Traverse City.
-There he became chief operating officer, responsible for the day-to-day operations at Munson.
+There he became chief operating officer, responsible for the day-to-day operations at Munson Medical Center, a 442-licensed bed, full-service tertiary hospital with Level II trauma serving northern Michigan.
+He returned to southeast Michigan to become COO of Beaumont, Farmington Hills, a major osteopathic teaching facility with residency and fellowship programs.

-Pronger and his wife Shannon are engaged in community initiatives around the improvement of youth health through recreational opportunities for children.
+Pronger is engaged in community initiatives around the improvement of youth health through recreational opportunities for children.
 One organization, Norte, is an advocacy organization dedicated to building a more bike-friendly community by inspiring young people through bicycles.
-In addition, Pronger and his siblings have provided endowed scholarships in the field of nursing and criminal justice to students attending community college in Traverse City.

 The other men who will receive the Alumni Spirit Award this year are: